mranidev/DSA_PHP/ARRAYS.md

 # Arrays

-Welcome to the "Arrays" folder in this repository!
 This folder contains code examples and information related to working with arrays in PHP.
-Whether you're new to PHP programming or looking for specific array-related operations, you'll find useful resources here.

 ## Contents